Nan-L/cmpt276-b/README.md

 ## Current status

-This project is in its final stage of development, for its purpose as a class project.
+This project is in final stage of development, for its purpose as a class project.

 ## How to run